Lighterny/2D_3D_CV/README.md

   - **MosMedCT_EDA.ipynb**: Exploratory analysis and pre-processing of this CT dataset.
   - **Run_Models.ipynb**: Sagemaker notebook to deploy all these models in an EC2 instance in AWS.
 - **README.md**: Hello, you're reading me.
-- **Report.pdf**: An academic-style report explaining the motivation of the study and reporting the results (spoiler alert, 3D wins, but the final outcome may still surprise you!).
+- **Report.pdf**: An academic-style report explaining the motivation of the study and reporting the results.
+Spoiler alert, 3D wins, but the final results may still surprise you, so I encourage you to have a look at the pdf report.